ChenghaoMou/chenghaomou.github.io/highlights/Zotero/lourie_2021.md

 ---
 aliases:
-  - 'UNICORN on RAINBOW: A Universal Commonsense Reasoning Model on a New Multitask Benchmark'
+  - "UNICORN on RAINBOW: A Universal Commonsense Reasoning Model on a New Multitask Benchmark"
   - "UNICORN on RAINBOW: A Universal Commonsense Reasoning Model on a New Multitask Benchmark"
 authors: "Nicholas Lourie, Ronan Le Bras, Chandra Bhagavatula, Yejin Choi"
 date: '2023-11-13 21:43:10'
-tags:
+tags: []
 title: 'UNICORN on RAINBOW: A Universal Commonsense Reasoning Model on a New Multitask Benchmark'
 url: "http://arxiv.org/abs/2103.13009"
 ---